 When the rainy season ended, the Bodhisatta was eager to return to the Himalayas, but he first needed to get a parasol and a pair of shoes.
 He decided to ask the king to provide them.
 Because he felt guilty asking, and because he worried that the king would feel bad if he needed to say no, he asked to talk to the king in private.
 The king sent his royal attendants away, but then the Bodhisatta decided not to ask because he did not want to risk putting a strain on their friendship.
 He told the king not to worry, he would take care of the matter on his own.
 Later the Bodhisatta changed his mind and again asked to speak with the king, but just as before, he could not bring himself to make the request.

 Twelve years later, the king thought back about the Bodhisatta’s two aborted conversations and guessed that he had grown weary of the religious life and wanted to rejoin the world of pleasure and be a king.
 So the king went to see the Bodhisatta and told him he could have anything he wanted, even the entire kingdom.
 The Bodhisatta told the king all he really wanted was a pair of single-soled shoes and a parasol made of leaves.
-The king was astonished that the Bodhisatta was so extremely considerate for the feelings of others.
+The king was astonished that the Bodhisatta was so extremely considerate of other people’s feelings.
 The king begged the Bodhisatta to stay, but with his new parasol and shoes he returned home, living in bliss again.

 In the Lifetime of the Buddha